Exposure Analysis

 What is Exposure Analysis

 Exposure Analysis is a feature designed to help companies understand how their supply chain is impacted by connections to problematic entities, such as sanctioned companies.
-This analysis evaluates whether any of your direct suppliers (typically tier-1) have relationships with companies that pose compliance or reputational risks within your broader supply chain, as well as other details on these connections, such as:
+This analysis evaluates whether any of your direct suppliers (typically tier-1) have relationships with companies that pose compliance or reputational risks within your broader supply chain.

 What Problem does Exposure Analysis Solve?